nyonson/raiju/README.md

 The `assume` flag allows you to see the remaining set of nodes assuming channels were opened to a candidate.
 This can be used to find a set of nodes to open channels too in single batch transaction in order to minimize on onchain fees.

+By default, only clearnet nodes are listed.
+TOR nodes tend to be unreliable due to the nature of TOR.

 ## fees

 Set channel fees based on the channel's current liquidity.